LehuyH/disasternaut/README.md

 ## Check it out!

-A fast-paced and light-hearted survival game developed by @LehuyH and @raghavm, with original art from @LucasFraeyman External attributions for assets we used can be found in CREDITS.md ❤️
+A fast-paced and light-hearted survival game developed by [@LehuyH](https://github.com/LehuyH) and [@raghav-misra](https://github.com/raghav-misra), with original art from Lucas Fraeyman.
+External attributions for assets we used can be found in CREDITS.md ❤️

 **Game Link:** https://disasternaut.lehuyh.repl.co